kinow/autosubmit/docs/source/usage/configuration/new_job.rst

 * RETRIALS: Number of retrials if job fails

-* DELAY_RETRY_TIME: Allows to put a delay between retries, of retrials if a job fails.
-If not specified, it will be static.
-The ideal is to use the +(number) approach or plain(number) in case that the hpc platform has little issues or the experiment will run for a short period of time and *(10) in case that the filesystem is having large  delays or the experiment will run for a lot of time.
+* DELAY_RETRY_TIME: Allows to put a delay between retries.
+Triggered when a job fails.
+If not specified, Autosubmit will retry the job as soon as possible.
+Accepted formats are: plain number (there will be a constant delay between retrials, of as many seconds as specified), plus (+) sign followed by a number (the delay will steadily increase by the addition of these number of seconds), or multiplication (*) sign follows by a number (the delay after n retries will be the number multiplied by 10*n).
+Having this in mind, the ideal scenario is to use +(number) or plain(number) in case that the HPC has little issues or the experiment will run for a little time.
+Otherwise, is better to use the *(number) approach.

 .. code-block:: ini